Cyances/NATO-ERA/README.md

 ## Installation:
 1.)
 Install [MelonLoader](https://github.com/LavaGang/MelonLoader/).

 2.)
-Download NatoERA.dll and NatoEraAssets.tar or .zip from the [release page](https://github.com/Cyances/NATO-ERA/releases).
+Download NatoERA.dll or 1NatoERA.dll and NatoEraAssets.tar or .zip from the [release page](https://github.com/Cyances/NATO-ERA/releases).

 3.)
-Rename NatoERA.dll to <b>!NatoERA.dll</b> (note the exclamation mark at the start).
+If you downloaded NatoERA.dll, rename it to <b>!NatoERA.dll</b> (note the exclamation mark at the start).
 This is important for mod compatibility.

 4.)
 Place the files in the manner below: